qossmic/deptrac/README.md

 class SomeRepository { }
 ```

-now we can remove the use statement and rerun deptrac - now without any violation.
+Now we can remove the use statement and rerun deptrac - now without any violation.

 ## Different Layers And Different Views
-in the example above we defined 3 different layers (controller, repository and service).
+In the example above we defined 3 different layers (controller, repository and service).
-deptrac gives architects the power to define what kind of layers exists.
+Deptrac gives architects the power to define what kind of layers exists.

 it's totally fine to define multiple depfiles (views of the architecure) for different purposes.
-typically usecases are:
+Typically usecases are:

 - caring about layers in different architectures (tier, hexagonal, ddd, ...)
 - caring about dependencies between different kinds of services (infrastructure services / domain services / entities / dto's / ...)